 - 1. Submitting a written request accompanied by written verification of illness by a licensed physician to the superintendent or designee assistant superintendent.
-If the treatment is by prayer or spiritual means, a statement from the spiritual advisor or practitioner of the person's faith must be provided verifying the illness before a request to borrow days from the Sick Bank is considered. - 2.
-The superintendent will review the request for use of the administrative Sick Bank, and determine the number of days the requesting administrator is eligible to borrow from the Sick Bank.
-The superintendent or designee will then inform the requesting administrator in writing of the number of days that may be borrowed, and of the requesting administrator's obligation to repay the Sick Bank.
+If the treatment is by prayer or spiritual means, a statement from the spiritual advisor or practitioner of the person's faith must be provided verifying the illness before a request to borrow days from the sick bank is considered. - 2.
+The superintendent will consider the request for use of the administrative sick bank, and determine the number of days the requesting administrator is eligible to borrow from the bank. - 3.
+After the determination of days has been made, the superintendent or designeeassistant superintendent will inform the requesting administrator in writing of the number of days that may be borrowed, and of the requesting administrator's obligation to repay the sick bank.